 The hall is equipped with a precise optical localisation system and provides enterprise-level SW solutions for products and production line design, simulation and operation, as well as a state-of-the-art automation network.
-Besides these production technologies, there is unique equipment for development and testing of high-performance rotational drives (up to 250 kW power) for industrial and automotive applications and linear motor drives (up to 100 kW power).
+Besides these production technologies, there is unique equipment for the development and testing of high-performance rotational drives (up to 250 kW power) for industrial and automotive applications and linear motor drives (up to 100 kW power).

 - Data exchange in geographically distributed production systems.